 Consumers might seek the holiday spirit by shopping or dining, but the holidays usually come with a certain amount of stress.
 Most consumers are probably dealing with some combination of financial worry and over-extended schedules—not to mention the sore feet, hunger, and exhaustion that can accompany a day full of shopping.
 A PriceWaterhouseCoopers survey illustrates how important efficiency is to these shoppers: the top technology concern for consumers for the 2015 holiday season is the ease with which they can check out.

 When crowds hit stores and malls, checkout lines are unavoidable.
 Retailers can reduce the stress of the experience by using digital signage to inform and entertain consumers while they wait.
 Digital signs are great for instructing crowds that change in size throughout the day and season.
-Because messaging on such signs can be changed on the fly, retailers can provide instructions at checkout stands that fit the size and nature of the crowd.
-Stores can also provide family-friendly entertainment or information to keep consumers occupied, which reduces the perception of wait times in checkout lines.
+Because messaging on such signs can be changed on the fly, retailers can provide instructions at checkout stands.
+Stores can also provide family-friendly entertainment or information to keep consumers occupied.
+In fact, this is useful to reduce negative perceptions of wait times in checkout lines.

 Begin Holiday Marketing in Style